KaneKoded/portfolio-v1/README.md

 To see it in action visit [kanekoded.com](https://kanekoded.com/)

 This repo contains the source code for my portfolio website project.
-Note: Sensitive .env info has been removed.
+Note: Sensitive .env info and company logo images have been removed.

 ## Built With